-Gather required supporting documentation.
-The state of Georgia requires that both parties present state issued identification when filing a deed.
+The state of Georgia requires that both parties present state-issued identification when filing a deed.
 Filers may also be required to submit additional paperwork such as previous deeds to the property, a copy of the will of a previous owner or copy of death certificate.

-Retrieve a copy of required deed filing forms.
-These are forms from the county courthouse necessary to file the deed but cannot serve as a replacement for the actual legal deed itself.
+Retrieve a copy of required deed filing forms from the county courthouse where the deed is to be filed.
+These are the forms necessary to file the deed but cannot serve as a replacement for the actual legal deed itself.
 Courthouse forms require both parties to enter their personal contact information and fill out basic deed information such as the location of the property.
 This serves as the indexing form for the deed in public records.
-These forms can be collected at the county courthouse where the deed is to be filed.

 All forms must be signed and witnessed in front of a notary licensed in the state of Georgia to be valid.
 If one party is not able to be there because of injury or death when the form is notarized, supplemental notarized paperwork must be provided, including a copy of a death certificate or letter from legal power of attorney.